-When it comes to any Asian takeout, I feel like everyone is always down for adding egg rolls to their order.
+When it comes to any takeout, I feel like everyone is always down for adding egg rolls to their order.
 Or at least that’s how I got acquainted with a love of egg rolls growing up.
 My little brother was always asking for them, and who could blame him?
 Who doesn’t love a crispy and flavorful egg roll?

 I haven’t had an egg roll in years since I’ve gone grain free.
 I completely put them out of my mind… until I became acquainted with the idea of an egg roll in a bowl.
 All of the flavor of egg rolls but without the fried wrapper!
-That why I decided to make and AIP, Whole30, and Paleo version of an Egg Roll in a Bowl featuring a ginger cream sauce.
+That why I decided to make and AIP, Whole30, keto, and Paleo version of an Egg Roll in a Bowl featuring a ginger cream sauce.

 I know what you might be thinking… what’s an egg roll without the wrapper?
 And I hear you!
 But this dish has so much to offer, if not more, for being made without the wrapper.
 Really, this meal is all just good quality veggies, protein, healthy fats, and a yummy sauce.
-It’s the perfect dish to cover all of you bases and is a great dinner to batch cook and have for leftovers for lunch!
+It’s the perfect dish to cover all of your bases and is a great dinner to batch cook and have for leftovers for lunch!

 The Ingredients You Need for The Egg Roll in a Bowl

 Grab a prepped coleslaw mix at the store that features shredded green cabbage, red cabbage, and shredded carrots for a short cut.
 If this isn’t accesible for you, you can easily buy these ingredeints seperately.

 White onion is in the base, and green onion is used as a garnish.

 Pork is what I’m used to in an egg roll, but you can easily swap out something like ground beef, chicken, or even turkey.

 Sesame oil (or coconut)